azureqaq/azureqaq/README.md

 - 👋 Hi, I’m @azureqaq
-- 👀 I’m interested in Rustlang
+- 👀 I’m interested in Rust-lang
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me azureqaq@gmail.com

 <!---
 azureqaq/azureqaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.